 "And why, pray tell, were you dancing, if I have made it clear that dancing is forbidden in my kingdom?"

-Dezzy forced herself to look up, and flinched when she met her father's hard gaze.
+Dezzy forced herself to look up, thinking that maybe he would see in her eyes that she didn't want to upset him, and that maybe he'd take pity on her, and flinched when she met her father's hard gaze.

 "Please, Father, I didn't mean any harm.
 It reminds me of Mother, and-"

 "Enough," he said sharply, making her voice die in her throat.